-The UR CTSI’s equity-focused dissemination and implementation function promotes and supports collaboration and team science, working with engaged stakeholders, community members and researchers from across the University of Rochester and the region, to accelerate translational science and improve population health.
+The UR CTSI’s equity-focused dissemination and implementation (EQ-DI) function promotes and supports collaboration and team science, working with engaged stakeholders, community members and researchers from across the University of Rochester and the region, to accelerate translational science and improve population health.

 Request a consultation via the UR CTSI Research Help Desk.

 We also offer two funding opportunities: Our pipeline-to-pilot award provides up to $10,000 for EQ-DI research planning activities and our mini-grant provides up to $2,000 to support a wide range of EQ-DI research-related activities that do not require de novo IRB approval.

 Pipeline-to-Pilot Award | Mini-Grant

 The fall 2021 EQ-DI webinar series covers a variety of topics, including some lessons learned from the EQ-DI Pipeline-to-Pilot Award.

 |November 10, 2021, 4-5 p.m.

 ||Implementation Challenges in Rural Settings: What is the Measure of Equity?, presented by Katia Noyes, Ph.D., MPH, professor and director of the Division of Health Services Policy and Practice at the School of Public Health and Health Professions, University at Buffalo.

 ||Introduction to Hybrid Effectiveness-Implementation Designs, presented by Sara J. Landes, Ph.D., associate professor at the University of Arkansas for Medical Sciences, core faculty of the UAMS Center for Implementation Research.